 What is the career development process?

 We encourage you to visit our Career Planning Checklist for Parents and Students under the Parent links section.

 When should my student begin using Career Services?

 We encourage students to begin utilizing our services as soon as they arrive on campus.
 We are not here to simply assist them in their job search, but instead want to work with them on their career development through a variety of services we provide.
 The sooner your student begins this process the more prepared he/she will be at graduation.
 We also offer free assistance to our alumni.

 What can I do to help my student in his/her career development?

-As a parent, there are many things you can do to assist your student.
+There are many things you can do to assist your student.
 The first step would be to truly listen to their ideas and concerns, without giving unsolicited advice.
 This is especially true when they may be considering careers you didn’t envision for them!
 It’s also important to encourage them to start early and keep encouraging them when they get frustrated or discouraged by the process of choosing a major.
-Please also know that it’s common for students to change their major, the National Center for Education Statistics and other sources report that up to 80% of students in the United States change their major at least once during their college career.
+Please also know that it’s common for students to change their major; the National Center for Education Statistics and other sources report that up to 80% of students in the United States change their major at least once during their college career.
 Also, be a resource for your student since many people you know may have information that could be valuable for your student in deciding on a career field.
-It is beneficial for him/her to speak with and shadow as many different people as possible in various career fields.
-Let him/her know that they don’t need to pick “the job” before they choose the major, but instead should choose a major that will offer many opportunities because it matches his/her interests and skills.
+It is beneficial for them to speak with and shadow as many different people as possible in various career fields.
+Let them know that they don’t need to pick “the job” before they choose the major, but instead should choose a major that will offer many opportunities because it matches their interests and skills.
 Lastly, encourage your student to connect early with Career Services and faculty, and become involved in campus life.
 The skills that employers look for after graduation take time to develop.